MetOffice/cf-checker/README.md

 The CF Checker is a utility that checks the contents of a NetCDF file complies with the Climate and Forecasts (CF) Metadata Convention.

+This branch includes modifications to enable caching of the CF Standard Name table and Area Type table, resulting in reduced execution time.

 ## Prerequisites

 * [Python 2.6](https://www.python.org/) or newer (not yet tested with Python 3.x)